Muetze42/nova-menu/README.md

 This package is for Nova 4.

 This package brings back the policy authorization for MenuItem.
-Also, the well-known canSee function is added to MenuItem and MenuSection.
+Also, the well-known canSee method is added to MenuItem and MenuSection.

 ## Install
 ```